-Step 2: Calculate current enterprise value / market cap ratio (EVMV)
+Step 2: Calculate current enterprise value/market-cap ratio (EVMV)

-Step 3: Transform EQVOL into a percentile [0, 1] by ranking it relative to all other stocks in the calculable universe (EQVOLP).
-1 represents high equity volatility, 0 represents low equity volatility.
+Step 3: Transform EQVOL into a percentile [0,1] by ranking it relative to all other stocks in the calculable universe (EQVOLP).
+1 represents high-equity volatility, while 0 represents low-equity volatility.

-Step 4: Transform EVMV into a percentile [0, 1] by ranking it relative to all other stocks in the calculable universe (EVMVP).
-1 represents high leverage companies, 0 represents low leverage companies.
+Step 4: Transform EVMV into a percentile [0,1] by ranking it relative to all other stocks in the calculable universe (EVMVP).
+1 represents high-leverage companies, while 0 represents low-leverage companies.

-Step 5: Calculate new raw DTD = 1-(EQVOLP + EVMVP + EQVOLPEVMVP)/3 http://corporate.morningstar.com/us/documents/MethodologyDocuments/MethodologyPapers/CompareModelsCorpBankruptcyPrediction.pdf
+Step 5: Calculate new raw DTD = 1-(EQVOLP + EVMVP + EQVOLP\EVMVP)/3

-Step 6: Transform new raw DTD into a decile [1, 10] by ranking it relative to all calculable US-domiciled stocks.
-10 represents poor financial health while 1 represents strong financial health.
+Step 6: Transform new raw DTD into a decile [1,10] by ranking it relative to all calculable U.S.-domiciled stocks.
+10 represents poor financial health, while 1 represents strong financial health.